ec429/kpu_mod/README.txt

  Program' to execute it.)
 Remember that the Program Library stores the programs in the KSP save game;
  consequently, if you start a new game, the Program Library will be empty.
+ This also means that if you quickload or revert, the state of the Program Library will also be reverted.

 Where do I report bugs?